MetaiR/exception-mapper/ReadMe.md

     public JerseyConfiguration() {
         List<Class> list = new MapperBuilder()
                              // .all() this will add mappers to the list
-                             // .except((Mappers).ALREADY_EXIST) this will remove AlreadyExisted exception mapper from the list
+                             // .except(Mappers.ALREADY_EXIST) this will remove AlreadyExisted exception mapper from the list .fetch();
-                                .fetch();

         for (Class klass : list) {